OCA/bank-payment/account_payment_order_return/readme/USAGE.rst

 #.
 Go to Invoicing > Payments > Debit Orders.
 #.
 Create a new record.
 #.
-Click on button "Create Payment Lines fron Journal Items" to open the
+Click on button "Create Payment Lines from Journal Items" to open the
    wizard.
 #.
 Click on the "Include move lines from returns " check.
 #.
 Fill other options.